-Hearn had already started the search for alternative opponents from the point of VADA’s first update, and he wrote on social media on Friday: “We have now received news from VADA that Jarrell Miller has now failed a second separate test for a further substance.
+Matchroom had already started the search for alternative opponents from the point of VADA’s first update, and Hearn wrote on social media on Friday: “We have now received news from VADA that Jarrell Miller has now failed a second separate test for a further substance.

 “AJ’s June 1 opponent will be announced next week.
 If you don’t think you can beat him clean then delete my number!”

-Responding to the initial adverse finding on Tuesday, Miller had written on Instagram on Thursday: “I have never knowingly taken any banned substance and when I found out the news I was totally shocked.
+Responding to the initial adverse finding, Miller had written on Instagram on Thursday: “I have never knowingly taken any banned substance and when I found out the news I was totally shocked.

 “My team and I stand for integrity, decency and honesty and together we will stand to fight this with everything we have.